riley-martine/homebrew-auto-seedbox/README.md

    1. Add key to SSH agent `ssh-add --apple-use-keychain ~/.ssh/id_seedbox`

-      - This MAY fail.
+      - This may fail.
 If so, either `brew unlink openssh` or call `/usr/bin/ssh-add` instead.
 Homebrew's SSH doesn't work with the macOS keychain, which we need if we want to password-protect the key and be able to automate this.